Gwen Stefani Reveals What Blake Shelton Is Getting For Christmas, Channels The Sixties In ‘Fallon’ Performance

-Blake Shelton is one lucky lad as Gwen Stefani is getting the country music star something huge for Christmas.
+Blake Shelton is one lucky lad, as Gwen Stefani is getting the country music star something huge for Christmas.
 Stefani was a guest on The Tonight Show Starring Jimmy Fallon on Tuesday when she revealed her Christmas gift for her boyfriend of two years.

 Gwen had a funny answer to Jimmy Fallon when the talk show host asked her if she had thought of what she’s going to get Blake for Christmas.
-Gwen said she already has an idea though she had a little difficult figuring out the best Christmas present for Blake because of his size.
-According to Stefani, the 6-foot, 4-inch Shelton is too huge for her house and furniture.
+Gwen said she already has an idea, though she had little difficulty figuring out the best Christmas present for Blake because of his size.
+According to Stefani, the 6-foot-4 Shelton is too huge for her house and furniture.

 “He’s really hard to buy for,” Stefani said.
 “He already has the wildebeests.
 I was gonna get him that.
 I think that because he doesn’t fit in any of my furniture at my house, he’s too big.”

-The 48-year-old mother of three also said that Shelton loves to spend time in his ranch but his work and career keeps Blake away from Oklahoma.
+The 48-year-old mother-of-three also said that Shelton loves to spend time in his ranch, but his work and career keeps Blake away from Oklahoma.

 “He loves to just be on his ranch, that’s his favorite thing to do,” Stefani said.